Paul Kalkbrenner: Back to the Future

-In July 2016 Paul Kalkbrenner dropped a three-volume mix series that chronicled the arrival of techno in Berlin in the early 1990s.
-Entitled Back To the Future the project was part personal odyssey, part social history, documenting the birth of a musical moment that would forever change the landscape of Berlin, and contemporary dance music.
+In July 2016, Kalkbrenner dropped a three-volume mix series that chronicled the arrival of techno in Berlin in the early 1990s.
+Entitled Back To the Future, the project was part personal odyssey, part social history, documenting the birth of a musical moment that would forever change the landscape of Berlin and contemporary dance music.

-In producing the trilogy Kalkbrenner compiled a list of more than 5000 tunes from 1987–1993 on YouTube, taking the tracks off line and gradually reducing the list, then cutting and editing the chosen tracks, sometimes just snippets of a song, to fit the mixtapes.
+In producing the trilogy, Kalkbrenner compiled a list of more than 5,000 tunes from 1987 to 1993 on YouTube, taking the tracks offline and gradually reducing the list, then cutting and editing the chosen tracks, sometimes just snippets of a song, to fit the mixtapes.
 With over 65 tracks and three volumes, Kalkbrenner takes listeners back to the tunes he heard as a young boy listening to the East Berlin radio station DT64.

-Those tracks were made available for free on social media and topped over 1,5 Mio downloads, gaining him some renowned press echo.
+The tracks were made available for free on social media and topped over 1.5 million, gaining him some renowned press.

 Rolling Stone wrote „Viral, techno history lesson", Billboard magazin described BACK TO THE FUTURE as "work of historical excavation".